Best Dental Practice Loans

 How student loans affect your application

 Many dental student graduates have high student loan debt, owing an average of $296,500.
 While a high debt-to-income can impact your ability to get a loan, many lenders expect dentists to carry some student loan debt.
-This debt doesn’t necessarily prevent you from acquiring funding outright, but it may impact the amount you’re approved for or how much collateral a lender requires.
+This debt doesn’t necessarily prevent you from acquiring funding outright, though it may impact the amount of money you’re approved for or how much collateral a lender requires.

 Lenders will typically assess the following: